thefrontside/microstates/README.md

 These factors combined is what makes React style components easy to work with and ultimately fun to write.
 Tiny API abstracting sophisticated architecture that delivers performance and is equaly useful on small and big projects is the outcome that we set out to achieve for state management with Microstates.

 It's not easy to find the right balance between simplicity and power, but considering the importance of state management in web applications, we believe it's a worthy challenge.

+## Why Microstates?

+Out tools effect how we solve problems and collaborate.

+Two tools can serve the same purpose but foster a completely different kind of ecosystem.
+Take jQuery plugins and React components as an example.
+Both of these tools provided a way to add custom behaviour to a DOM element but they fostered very different communities.

+In React world today, we see many special purpose components that are easy to combine to create sophisticated user experiences.
+These components tend to have few options but provide just the right API for you to build what you need.

+jQuery plugins on the other hand offer endsless list of options that are difficult get just right.
+In jQuery ecosystem, libraries tended to be monolithic because plugins from different libraries often did not work well together.

+As a result, in React ecosystem we see components like [react-virtualized](https://github.com/bvaughn/react-virtualized) and [react-dnd](https://github.com/react-dnd/react-dnd) that are made by experienced React developers.
+These components save companies and developers millions of dollars in wasted development by eliminating the need for everyone to re-invent these components to build their user experiences.

+The ability to leverage the experience of other developers that they made available as packages elevates our entire ecosystem.
+We call this _standing on the shoulders of giants_.
+Our goal is to bring this level of collaboration to state management.

+## M in MVC

+If you're a web developer and using a framework, you might be wondering how Microstates will work within your framework.
+For now, I will say that we'll have an integration for each framework, but it's important that we're on the same page about the role of Microstates within your application.
+Once we have that, you'll see more ways to use Microstates than I can cover in this README.

+Regardless of the kind of application you're building, your application is made of code that roughly represents data, converts user input into data and presents data to the user.
+This traditionally has been described as MVC pattern where M, model, is data that is persisted or accumulated through user actions or input.
+V, view, is how that data is presented to the user, often we describe with components and C, controller, which represents the constraints that exist on the user's actions.

+Talking about MVC is a little passe in some communities and understandbly so because traditional MVC did not bring a lot of comfort to early adopters in web frameworks.
+Of the early adopters, only a few MVCish frameworks are left, but regardless of the popularity of the term, the architectural pattern is still a big part of our applications.

+What we're seeing now is the discovery of what MVC looks like in modern web applications.
+One thing that most of us can agree on is that our views are now called components.
+Over the last 5 years, we saw a lot of competition in the view layer to make the most performant and ergonomic view building developer experience.

+## Functional Models

+The view boom was in big part ignited by the introduction of React.
+With React, came the introduction and mass adoption of functional programming ideas in the JavaScript ecosystem.
+Functional programming brought a lot of simplicity to the view layer.
+It is conceptually simple - a component is a function that takes props and returns DOM.
+This simplicity helped developers learn React and has been adopted to a varied degree by most frameworks.
+The API that each frameworks exposes to their view is somewhat different but the general idea is the same.

+Microstates brings the same kind of simplicity to the model layer.
+A Microstate is a functional model in a way that a component is a functional view.
+Component takes params and returns DOM, a Microstate takes value and returns state.
+DOM is a tree of element instances, state is a tree of model instances.
+A component is an abstraction that we use to manipulate the DOM tree.
+A microstate is an abstraction that we use to manipulate the state tree.

+When you want to change what the user sees, you could imperatively manipulate the DOM elements with jQuery, but React taught us to change DOM declaratively by changing the data that the DOM reflects.
+In the same way, when you want to change the state, you must change the value and allow the state to be reflected.

+A DOM tree is created by passing data to a root component.
+A state tree is created from a root type and value.

 ## What is a Microstate?